-CIS Abroad’s Risk Management Response to Coronavirus
+CIS Abroad’s Risk Management Response to COVID-19

+CIS Abroad’s current response to COVID-19 is summed up in our Guidelines for Re-starting International Travel and our three step process for mitigating and managing risk.
 In addition to the internal knowledge our company possesses in our team of seasoned professionals, our risk management and health, safety, and wellness guidelines are formulated using the recommendations of the two standards organizations in our field: the Forum on Education Abroad, a 501(c) (3) non-profit organization recognized by the U.S. Department of Justice and the Federal Trade Commission as the Standards Development Organization for Education Abroad; and, NAFSA: Association of International Educators, the world’s largest nonprofit association dedicated to international education.

 Careful Choice of Program Locations and Overseas Partners

 We are very careful in selecting destinations for our programs.
 Potential new locations and partners are thoroughly evaluated by a senior staff member to ensure they meet our company’s needs for academic excellence, on-site services, and risk management.
 Once a program location has been developed and is up and running, we continuously monitor the situation in that country through our overseas partners, news channels, and the many professional organizations to which we belong.
 For our current program locations and how we are mitigating financial, academic, and health & safety risk, please refer to our Return to Travel Plan